-Depending on the breed of your cat or dog and their health they may need more or less bathing than others.
-As a general rule, you should bathe your dogs once a week, and your cats at least once a month.
-And yes, I know most cats hate water, but they need to be bathed no matter how good they clean themselves.
-This is especially true if your pets get fleas or other parasites because they shed more when they do.
+Depending on the breed of your pet and their health they may need more or less bathing than others.
+As a general rule, you should bathe your dogs once a week.
+This is especially true if your dogs get fleas or other parasites because they shed more when they do.

 Feed your pet a good diet